-However, in Ayurveda or in ancient literature, there are no prominent mentions about Alstonia venenata.
-So, even though some sources refer to its use as an anti-venom due to the presence of an alkaloid called indole, it is not common in the current system of Ayurveda.
+However, in ancient literature, there seem to be no prominent mentions of Alstonia venenata.
+So, even though some sources refer to its use as an anti-venom due to the presence of an alkaloid called indole, it may not be common in the current system of medicines.
 A study about the phytochemical properties of A.venenata detected the presence of terpenoids as well as various other compounds.

-I got to know about this tree from a relative.
-Within six years of planting, it was almost 7 feet high.
+Within six years of planting, it (the tree in this post) grew to almost 7 feet in height.
 In fact, this perennial tree can reach a height of 15 feet or more.
 The leaves are lanceolate with jagged edges.

 The small and beautiful flowers occur at the end of the branches.
 They are white and fan-shaped with five petals.
 There is a circular yellow ring at the center.

 Primarily being a wild tree of the peninsular forests of southern India, now it cultivated in rural areas, although less common.